Comparing Tofutti Brands (TOFB) & Dean Foods (DF)

 |0

-Dean Foods has a consensus price target of $8.81, suggesting a potential upside of 14.45%.
-Given Dean Foods’ higher possible upside, analysts plainly believe Dean Foods is more favorable than Tofutti Brands.
+Dean Foods has a consensus target price of $7.13, suggesting a potential upside of 19.15%.
+Given Dean Foods’ higher possible upside, analysts clearly believe Dean Foods is more favorable than Tofutti Brands.

 Summary